 - (1) A process and system for identifying children at risk of academic failure. - (2) A process and system for identifying children who are not being served first priority in formal early education programs, such as child care, public or private preschools, Head Start, Early Head Start, early intervention programs, or other such programs, who demonstrate educational needs, and who are eligible to enter kindergarten the next school year, as well as children who are underserved. - (3) A curriculum or several curricula that are research-based and/or built on sound instructional theory.recommended by the Task Force.
-The Task Force will identify and approve appropriate research based curricula.
-These curricula shall: (i) focus primarily on oral language and emergent literacy; (ii) engage children through key experiences and provide background knowledge requisite for formal learning and successful reading in the early elementary years; (iii) involve active learning; (iv) promote measurable kindergarten language-readiness skills that focus on emergent literacy and mathematical skills; and (v) develop skills that will prepare children emotionally and socially for kindergarten. - (4) An emphasis on ongoing family involvement with the prekindergarten program.
+The Task Force will identify and approve appropriate research based eurricula.
+These curricula shall: (i) focus primarily on oral language and emergent literacy; (ii) engage children through key experiences and provide background knowledge requisite for formal learning and successful reading in the early elementary years; (iii) involve active learning; (iv) promote measurable kindergarten language-readiness skills that focus on emergent literacy and mathematical skills; and (v) develop skills that will prepare children emotionally and socially for kindergarten. - (4) An emphasis on ongoing family involvement with the prekindergarten program. - (5) Evaluation of child progress through a preassessment and postassessment of children in the statewide evaluation, as well as ongoing assessment of the children by teachers.